awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.CustomDNS.md

 **Note**
 If you don't set up a custom DNS server, and `rds.custom_dns_resolution` is set to 1, hosts are resolved using a Route 53 private zone\.
 For more information, see [Working with private hosted zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html)\.

-**To set up a custom DNS server for your Amazon RDS PostgreSQL DB instance**
+**To set up a custom DNS server for your Amazon RDS for PostgreSQL DB instance**

 1. From the DHCP options set attached to your VPC, set the `domain-name-servers` option to the IP address of your DNS name server\.
 For more information, see [DHCP options sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html)\.
 **Note**